mitchhymel/CastleAppraiser/README.md

 - View the score like a game score card!
 - Keep track of all your castles!
 - Keep track of all your games!

+# Downloading the latest release
+The latest "official" release can be found under [Releases](https://github.com/mitchhymel/CastleAppraiser/releases)

+However, every push to main creates a release apk, so the true most recent build is available as an artifact from the most recent [workflow run here](https://github.com/mitchhymel/CastleAppraiser/actions)

 # Useful commands for developing